OpenDSA/OpenDSA/RST/en/PL/Semantics.rst

-   Note that, in example 11 above, the top-level expression is a lambda abrsaction whose body is a function application.
+   Note that, in example 11 above, the top-level expression is a lambda abstraction whose body is a function application.